axon-git/OneDriveRansomwareSimulator/README.md

 ### Reverting a ransomware attack

 1. Similarly to the encryption flow, when the tool is set to revert a ransomware attack, it will use the access token to set a session to OneDrive.
-The access token is should be set in ```./config/token.txt``` (or elsewhere by specifying the optional ```--key-path``` argument).
+The access token should be set in ```./config/token.txt``` (or elsewhere by specifying the optional ```--key-path``` argument).
 2. The tool will use the key  that is set in ```./config/key.txt``` (or elsewhere set by the optional ```--key-path``` argument) as the decryption key
 3. The tool will enumerate all files that are stored in the user's (that the token belongs to) private drive.
 As mentioned before, the tool will not encrypt files that are stored in drives shared with the user.
 4. After having a list of all the files to decrypt, the tool will iteratively: